 Fighting Stigma with Education

-BCHD leads public health campaigns to prevent addition and overdose death, focusing on de-stigmatizing addiction and its treatment—especially medication-assisted treatment, the gold standard of treatment for opioid addiction.
+BCHD leads public health campaigns to prevent addiction and overdose death, focusing on de-stigmatizing addiction and its treatment—especially medication-assisted treatment, the gold standard of treatment for opioid addiction.

 Addiction is a disease.
 Treatment works.
 Recovery is possible.
 Rolling back the tide of addiction and overdose death requires that we understand this and act accordingly.

 Don’t Die is a campaign focused on reducing the stigma of addiction, promoting substance use disorder treatment, and educating the public to recognize and respond to an overdose with the opioid overdose reversal medication naloxone.
-Click here to learn more.
+To learn more about naloxone click here.

 Black Box Warning